monolive/ansible-hadoop-deprecated/README.md

 ansible-hadoop
 ==============

 Ansible Playbook to install HDP.
+It should work on RHEL6, OEL6 and CentOS6.
+It has been tested on CentOS6

 1- Edit hosts file to define cluster